nickarms/100-days-of-code/r1-log.md

 ### R1D16
 Miracle I did some coding today considering how late it is.
 Guess it says something about my commitment to this thing - right?
 Now getting into JavaScript objects; just keeps getting juicier. https://twitter.com/sirnixalot/status/953934258673864704

+### R1D17
+The tweet says it all.
+Hit a wall trying to add an object to an array.
+Am I supposed to do it right inline or with a function call or what?
+I was chugging right along and then WHAM!
+I know this is the first of many walls hit and pushing through will be an important thing for me so I persevere. https://twitter.com/sirnixalot/status/954255986314829824